cloydlau/vue-global-config/README.md

 # vue-global-config

-Configure your Vue 2 & 3 Components globally!
+Configure your Vue 2 & 3 components globally!

 ```ts
 app.use(YourComponent, {